cagross/project-wordpress-admin-table/README.md

 This was a small project to create a new page in the WordPress admin menu and display an admin table of posts.
-All my edits are in /themes/contacts-db/functions.php (and /themes/contacts-db-child/users.php).
-Here are the requirements.

 <b>Requirements</b>